FISA-Team/FISA/README.md

 <img src="fisa-logo.svg" height="144">

-A tool to setup a SensorThings-Datamodel on a visual basis.
+A tool to set up a SensorThings-Datamodel on a visual basis.

 ## Usage